It’s a story old as time…

 - Bite-sized training that reflects the participant’s real-world experiences and culture will be more effective than hours spent in a classroom.

 - Provide leaders with a detailed microlearning plan which is specifically designed to reinforce training covered in foundational training.
-This includes recommending management accountabilities for incorporating the tools given into the employees day to day activities.
+This includes recommending management accountabilities for incorporating the tools into the employees day to day activities.

 - For larger organizations, it may be necessary to design a comprehensive microlearning process for each specific audience.
 Different audiences will require different end-uses and behaviors for select training.
 It is important to target the learning accordingly to avoid the “sheep-dip” approach to training.
 Key is to define the behaviors wanted and the behaviors you want to change.
 Then design microlearning reinforcement to produce the appropriate results.